0xGoldstar/SignalRGB/Plugins/Hyte/README.md

 <img width="621" height="163" alt="image" src="https://github.com/user-attachments/assets/adf0c0c8-0925-4597-9f21-5f5cbd57f1b4" />

 The HYTE CNVS Protocol is provided under the terms of the GNU General Public License version 2\.
+All docs are from Hyte.
+I am not affiliated with Hyte in any way.